High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$

 where $W=(w_1,w_2)$ and $A=(a_1,a_2)$, $B=(b_1,b_2)$, $\ldots$.
 We would like to note that in Table 2 we omitted values of $D^2$ for which the M-triangles and areas $S(D)$ are re-produced for a larger value of $D^2$ viz., $D^2=1513$ and $D^2=1514$ have the same $W=(0,-39)$ and the same $A=(34,-19)$, $B=(34,-20)$ and $S(D)=1326$ as for $D^2=1517$.
 In other words, we only list the values $D^2$ that are maximal for given M-triangles.

 Examples of bases $OW$ and vertices $A,B,C,\ldots$ are shown in Figure \ref{Fig6}.

-The list of sliding values $D$ in Table~2 is produced by using programs MinimalTriangles.java and ZSliding.java; cf. Section 9 and the supplement to the paper.
+The list of sliding values $D$ in Table~2 is produced by {\tt MinimalTriangles.java} and {\tt ZSliding.java}.

-As was commented before, the paper \cite{K} proves that the sliding occurs only for a finite number of values $D^2$ i.e., the Class S is finite.
+Paper \cite{K} confirms our conjecture that the sliding occurs only for a finite number of values $D^2$ i.e., the Class S is finite.
 That is, there exists a constant $d^\star\in (0,\infty )$ such that sliding does not occur for $D^2\geq d^\star$.
-An improvement of the result of \cite{K} is the following Theorem . \bthms Table $2$ contains all instances of sliding, i.e., exhausts Class \rS. \ethms
+An improvement of the result of \cite{K} is the following theorem.